Metalhead33-Foundation/rpg-log-parser/README.md

 * `json2textlog`: parses a single JSON file, and outputs a MediaWiki-formatted RPG log file
 * `json2textlogDIR`: parses a directory full of JSON files, and outputs MediaWiki-formatted RPG log files into a given directory
 * `template2jsonDIR`: parses a directory full of RPG post templates, and outputs a JSON file containing said post templates.
+* `dateparsetest`: simply tests, if there are any malformed dates within the RPG session that cannot be parsed to proper dates.